DylanGeldenhuys/Landmark-detection-for-tsetse-fly-wings/README.md

 # Description

-This repository contains code used to processes a dataset of tsetse fly wing images and locate 11 landmarks on each image using deep learning models.
+This repository contains code used to processes a dataset of tsetse fly wing images and 11 landmarks on each image using deep learning models.
 We provide the training scripts as well as the complete pipeline used to process the images.
 We also include the resulting data from this process.

+The resulting data may be used in further studies for morphometric studies on tsetse flies.

 The pipeline is brocken up into two steps we call a two tier process.

-Tier 1.
+Tier 1:
 The first tier classifies brocken wing images that are specifically missing landmark 4 and 6 which are the majority of brocken wings.

 The training scripts for the models we experimented with can be found in the folder "Classification"

-Tier 2.
+Tier 2:
 The second tier predicts 11 landmarks on the unbroken wings (we call complete wings).
 The training scripts for both the models we experimented with can be found in the folders regression and segmentation.
 The final models can be found in data Dyrad (https://datadryad.org/stash/dataset/doi:10.5061%2Fdryad.qz612jmh1)

 The complete pipelines for tier 1 and 2 applied on the full dataset (Vol 20 and 21) can be found in the folder called two_tier_pipeline.